guzalm/lab1/README.md

-problem 2.
-Given a number “n” and an array of “n” elements, we should write the function that returns average of them.
-In main we have a part of code to input n and also elements of array.
-Then in function findAvFromArr we solve the sum of elements, after by dividing sum to length of array(number of elements) we found average.
-By returning average we get answer due to part of code in public static void main, where we initialize new var findAve to call our function.
+problem 3.
+Given a number “n”, we should write the function for checking whether“n” is prime.
+Here I used conditions which means that "n" could not be less than 2.
+If there is no problem, function continues working.
+Then I initialize "divisor=2" to check "n" for prime or composite number.
+If n divides to 2 without modulus it is prime.